Lau2704/Campus-Ride-Sharing-Platform-with-Parking-System-Integration-P2/SRS.md

 reducing single-occupancy vehicle trips to campus.
 Once a carpool has been approved, users can reserve parking spots depending on real-time parking capacity within designated campus areas.
 The system uses university digital ID authentication to provide access to the service by authenticated users only.
-It also supports an admin dashboard for handling ride and parking requests, approving requests, and monitoring system activity.
+It also supports an administrator dashboard for handling ride and parking requests, approving requests, and monitoring system activity.
 The users are also informed about booking statuses and can provide feedback after completing their rides.
 By combining carpool coordination and parking management, this website will streamline campus traffic flow, optimize parking capacity, and promote more